School Floor Sanding

-This is where Restore Floor Sanders come in!
-After sanding, we finish every commercial project with 3 good coats of 2-part polyurethane lacquer.
-We mainly favour Bona Traffic HD, but also use other top brands such as Junckers HP Commercial and Blanchon.
+After sanding, we finish every commercial project with 3 good coats of a 2-part polyurethane lacquer.
+We mainly favour Bona Traffic HD, but also use other top brands such as Junckers HP Commercial and Loba 2k Supra.

-After all the years of sanding school floors, we can honestly say we still get a huge amount of satisfaction in doing a great job in school halls and corridors.
+After all our years sanding school floors, we honestly can say there’s still a huge amount of satisfaction in doing so.
 We believe a school hall with a stunning and, perhaps most importantly, durable floor has a real positive impact on the staff and the children who attend the school.

-The most commonly sanded school floors we refurbish are parquet block floors (a personal favourite of mine) with their charming and timeless patterns.
-Occasionally we come across a Granwood floor, Grandwood floors date back to the early 1900’s.
-Consisting of a mixture of wood and concrete, Granwood floors were designed to be unaffected by water damage.
+The most commonly sanded school floors we refurbish are parquet and block floors (a personal favourite of mine).
+Occasionally we come across a Granwood floor, these floors date back to the early 1900’s.
+Consisting of a resin, wood and concrete mix, meaning Granwood floors are one of the toughest around.

-We also complete many projects in Maple strip and more recently Beach strip floors.
+We also complete many projects in Maple strip and more recently Beach floors.
 Both have far superior damage resistant properties in comparison to other species of wood.
-Which is why they’re commonly found in halls, churches and many other commercial properties.
+Which is why they’re commonly found in halls, churches bowling alleys and many other commercial properties.

-The commercial restoration process is much like domestic floor sanding, the only difference being the lacquer which we use to finish the floors with.
+The school floor sanding and restoration process is much like domestic floor sanding.
+The only difference being the lacquers in which is used to finish the floors.